mesonbuild/meson/docs/markdown/Reference-manual.md

 `program_name1` here is a string that can be an executable or script to be searched for in `PATH`, or a script in the current source directory.

-Meson will also autodetect scripts with a shebang line and run them with the executable/interpreter specified in it both on Windows (because the command invocator will reject the command otherwise) and Unixes (if the script file does not have the executable bit set).
-Hence, you *must not* manually add the interpreter while using this script as part of a list of commands.

 `program_name2` and later positional arguments are used as fallback strings to search for.
 This is meant to be used for cases where the program may have many alternative names, such as `foo` and `foo.py`.
 The function will check for the arguments one by one and the first one that is found is returned.
 Meson versions earlier than 0.37.0 only accept one argument.

+Keyword arguments are the following:

+- `required` By default, `required` is set to `true` and Meson will abort if no program can be found.
+If `required` is set to `false`, Meson continue even if none of the programs can be found.
+You can then use the `.found()` method on the returned object to check whether it was found or not.

+Meson will also autodetect scripts with a shebang line and run them with the executable/interpreter specified in it both on Windows (because the command invocator will reject the command otherwise) and Unixes (if the script file does not have the executable bit set).
+Hence, you *must not* manually add the interpreter while using this script as part of a list of commands.

 If you need to check for a program in a non-standard location, you can just pass an absolute path to `find_program`, e.g.
 ```